As a parent, you know it’s important to lead by example.

 So it’s to be expected that many parents rarely ask themselves, “Am I setting a good example for my children?”

-Through my extensive 1-to-1 work with pre-teens and teens, I’ve observed first-hand how much influence parents have on their children – whether good or bad.
+Through my extensive 1-to-1 coaching work with pre-teens and teens, I’ve observed first-hand how much influence parents have on their children – whether good or bad.

 So in this article, I’ll share with you 30 simple ways for you to set a good example for your children.